+Agent information:

-Agent Information: Plague is caused by the gram-negative bacteria Yersinia pestis.
+Plague is caused by the gram-negative bacteria Yersinia pestis.
 There are three types of infection: pneumonic, bubonic, or septicemic.
 The bacterium occurs naturally in many areas of the world, including the U.S. Pneumonic plague is the most likely form that would result from a bioterrorist attack.

+Transmission:

-Transmission: Plague bacteria may be transmitted to humans though the following: Bite of an infected flea.
+Plague bacteria may be transmitted to humans though the following:

+- Bite of an infected flea.
 Fleas may first become infected by feeding on plague-infected animals (rodents, dogs, or cats).
-This type of transmission would most likely result in bubonic or septicemic plague.
-Contact with contaminated fluid or tissue when handling a plague-infected animal.
-This type of transmission would most likely result in bubonic or septicemic plague.
-Infectious droplets produced when a person with pneumonic plague coughs.
+This type of transmission would most likely result in bubonic or septicemic plague. - Contact with contaminated fluid or tissue when handling a plague-infected animal.
+This type of transmission would most likely result in bubonic or septicemic plague. - Infectious droplets produced when a person with pneumonic plague coughs.
 Another person may become infected by breathing in these droplets.
 Pneumonic plague is the only form of plague that is spread from person to person.

-Septicemic plague.
+Septicemic plague may develop as a complication from untreated bubonic plague.
 Pneumonic plague may develop from untreated bubonic or septicemic plague.

+Signs and symptoms:

-Signs and Symptoms: Incubation period generally is 1-6 days.
+Incubation period generally is one to six days.
 General symptoms for all types of plague include fever, chills, weakness, and headache.
-Specific symptoms for each type: Pneumonic: Rapidly developing pneumonia (24-36 hours from onset of illness) with shortness of breath, chest pain, cough, and hemoptysis.
+Specific symptoms for each type:

+Pneumonic: Rapidly developing pneumonia (24 to 36 hours from onset of illness) with shortness of breath, chest pain, cough, and hemoptysis.
 The combination of a rapidly progressive influenza-like-illness (ILI) with bloody sputum is highly suspicious of pneumonic plague.

 Bubonic: One or more swollen lymph nodes or buboes.

 Septicemic: Abdominal pain, shock, and bleeding into the skin and organs, causing skin and other tissues to turn black and die - specifically on fingers, toes, and nose.

+Decontamination:

-Decontamination: Yes, if exposure is from aerosolization and presentation is immediate.
-Isolation: Negative pressure for pneumonic plague.
+Yes, if exposure is from aerosolization and presentation is immediate.

+Emergency Medical Services and Preparedness Section 24/7 Emergency Contact Number: 1-888-295-5156 Contact Number: 302-223-2999

+Revised: 02/2023 Page 1 of 2